Five Rolex 24 storylines to watch in new premier GTP class - NBC Sports

 –Same rivalries, new series: For the past two decades, Roger Penske and Chip Ganassi have been slugging it out at the Indy 500 and for championship supremacy in the NTT IndyCar Series, and both of their racing organizations also have been successful in sports cars and NASCAR.

-But this year’s Rolex 24 will mark the first time the U.S motorsports titans have gone head to head in the premier prototype division.
+But this year’s Rolex 24 will mark the first time the American motorsports titans have gone head to head in the premier prototype division.

 With Penske and Ganassi also fielding WEC entries, it’ll be a battle that extends through every sports car crown jewel this year.
 Sebring and Le Mans are on tap in the next five months for Ganassi vs. Penske, along with their annual Indy 500 showdown at the Brickyard.